 If you’ve been following my witterings for a while, you may remember last year I schlepped all the way to Knaresborough to eat BBQ food in the middle of a cold February.
 What I found there was some absolutely fantastic food served in a relaxed environment by the effervescent Andy Annat, a three-time British BBQ champion and general outdoor cooking obsessive with a tremendous pedigree in cooking this sort of fare.
 Fast forward some months and my interest was aroused by the news of a collaboration between Mr Annat and the good people of Pivovar to launch the Pavement Vaults in York.
-For no good reason at all, that interest hasn’t yet translated to action so the news that, after that successful launch, Andy opening up in Harrogate was met with great enthusiasm.
+For no good reason at all, that interest hasn’t yet translated to action so the news that, after that successful launch, Andy Annat at The Blues Bar has a new menu was met with great enthusiasm.

 The Blues Bar is a live music venue a short walk from Harrogate station with a decent selection of real ales and a space upstairs that previously offered Egyptian food.
 As we arrived early on a Wednesday evening, it was inhabited by musicians starting to get set up for the evening and post-work drinkers apparently looking for somewhere uncomplicated to smooth the rough edges left by the day’s travails.
 We hustled ourselves upstairs to “The Green Room” ready to occupy a booth.
 I quickly hustled back down the stairs when I realised that’s where the conveniences are, something that drew recent criticism on a well-known review site.
 Each to their own.